kevalshah90/llm-clustering-case-study/README.md

      > For model performance, I'd employ model evaluation metrics for summarization tasks such as BLEU, Perplexity to monitor model performance and identify potential biases or drift.

+ChatGPT / Bard helper Prompts:

+1. LLM model evaluation metrics for summarization tasks
+2. How to deal with BadRequestError: Error code: 400 - {'error': {'message': "This model's maximum context length is 16385 tokens.
+However, your messages resulted in 16412 tokens.
+Please reduce the length of the messages.", 'type': 'invalid_request_error', 'param': 'messages', 'code': 'context_length_exceeded'}}

 # Evaluation Criteria

 You will be evaluated out of a total of 50 points based on the following criteria.